 Incentives and Benefits

-Keeping valuable employees is key to any successful business.
+KKeeping valuable employees is key to any successful business.
 One way companies can do this is by offering incentives and benefits that employees care about.
-Financial incentives are always welcomed by employees, but employee recognition also helps improves job satisfaction ratings.
+Financial incentives are always welcomed by employees, but employee recognition also helps improve job satisfaction ratings.
 Professional development opportunities are also valued by most employees.
-Good benefits, including health insurance, are also a great way to retain employees.
+Good benefits, including health insurance, can also help to retain employees.